diesimo-ai/diesimo-lab/benchmarks/readme.md

-# Edge AI Benchmark
+# Edge AI Benchmarks

-Collection of hardware-aware benchmark resources from custom to industry-aware benchs built, tested on real-world [platforms]().
+Collection of hardware-aware benchmark resources from custom to industry-aware benchs built, tested on real-world [platforms](../platforms/).

 ## Resources